 Cedar Park vs Leander High School: Two A Rated Leander ISD Campuses

-Ed Neuhaus Ed Neuhaus October 22, 2025 5 min read
+Ed Neuhaus Ed Neuhaus October 22, 2025 6 min read

 Cedar Park High vs Leander High: Which Leander ISD Campus Fits Your Budget?

-So you have two A rated high schools in the same district, 4.5 miles apart, with a $162,000 price gap.
+So you have two A rated high schools in the same district, 4.5 miles apart, with roughly a $117,000 price gap.
 That is the kind of math that gets buyers thinking carefully about what they are really paying for.
 And after selling homes in both zones for 19 years, I can tell you the answer is mostly “location and housing stock,” not school quality.

 Cedar Park vs Leander High: Quick Comparison